PyPieCoder/autoPASS-software/README.md

 # autoPASS-software
-download official autoPASS software here.
-==== autoPASS software ====
-This is the official page to download autoPASS software.
+official autoPASS download page, remember to be cautious of fake downloads!
+# about autoPASS
+autoPASS is a password generator created by PyPieCoder a.k.a XTui, current newest version is v1.0.0
+# credits
-Credit goes to:
+credit goes to
 - PyPieCoder a.k.a XTui